jaszhix/vquery/README.md

 -> 'de-Camelize'
 ```

-* Methods returning a boolean or strings are currently not chainable.
+* Asterisked methods are currently not chainable.

 ## To-do's
 *   Package vQuery for Bower and the browser